 Le Blog du Centre de Documentation du CSA (Belgium) highlights recent news in the field of communication, news are searchable through a tag system, free-of- charge subscription to newsletter, provide links to other media blogs

-IRIS Monthly Electronic Newsletter of the European Audiovisual Observatory: reports monthly (free of charge) on the most important legal developments for the audiovisual industry in 36 European countries.
+IRIS Monthly Electronic Newsletter of the European Audiovisual Observatory: reports monthly (free of charge) on the most important legal developments for the audiovisual industry in more than 50 countries.

 List of links of the European Audiovisual Observatory: an extensive list of useful links.